2000 West Virginia Mountaineers football team

 The 2000 West Virginia Mountaineers football team represented West Virginia University as a member of the Big East Conference during the 2000 NCAA Division I-A football season.
 Led by Don Nehlen in his 21st and final season as head coach, the Mountaineers compiled an overall record of 7–5 with a mark of 3–4 in conference play, tying for fifth place in the Big East.
-West Virginia was invited to the Music City Bowl, where the Mountaineers lost to Ole Miss.
+West Virginia was invited to the Music City Bowl, where the Mountaineers beat Ole Miss.
 The team played home games at Mountaineer Field in Morgantown, West Virginia.